Rocky Mountain locust: In culture

-Grasshopper Chapel in Cold Spring, Minnesota, was established in 1877 by immigrant German Catholic farmers, supposedly to keep away future locust ravages which had occurred from the 1870s.
-The Feast of St Magnus, the patron of farmers, on September 6 was changed to Grasshopper day.
+Assumption Chapel in Cold Spring, Minnesota, was established as a Christian pilgrimage shrine (Wallfahrtsort) (Gnadenkapelle) in 1877 by German-American Catholic pioneer farmers, supposedly to keep away future locust plagues similar to those they had faced in both the 1850s and the 1870s.
+The Feast Day of St. Magnus of Füssen, September 6, was locally celebrated as "Grasshopper Day" because St. Magnus of Füssen is traditionally known in Southern Germany as one of the protectors of farmers from thunderstorms and plagues of vermin.

+The 1877 pilgrimage chapel dedicated to St. Boniface in nearby St. Augusta, Minnesota dates from the same era and was built for exactly the same reason.
+There is a similar local tradition of pilgrimages to the shrine on June 5th, the Feast Day of St. Boniface, an English Benedictine missionary, Bishop, and martyr instrumental to the Christianisation of the Germanic peoples; and who is still revered as the "Apostle to the Germans", Patron Saint of the Germanosphere and the German diaspora.

-A fictionalized description of the devastation created by Rocky Mountain locusts in the 1870s can be found in the 1937 novel On the Banks of Plum Creek by Laura Ingalls Wilder.
+A semi-fictionalized description of the devastation created by Rocky Mountain locusts in the 1870s can be found in the semi-autobiographical novel On the Banks of Plum Creek by Laura Ingalls Wilder.
 Her description was based on actual incidents in western Minnesota during the summers of 1874 and 1875 as the locusts destroyed her family's wheat crop.

 Another vivid portrayal of the depredations of the locust can be found in Ole Edvart Rølvaag's Giants in the Earth, based in part on his own experiences and those of his wife's family.

 In 2018, a chamber opera about the Rocky Mountain locust named Locust: The Opera premiered in Wyoming, USA.
 The libretto for the opera was written by professor and author Jeffrey Lockwood who adapted it from his book Locust: the Devastating Rise and Mysterious Disappearance of the Insect that Shaped the American Frontier.